By: Kendall Jones on December 3rd, 2021

 Maintain an inventory log of all materials, tools, equipment, and keys to ensure that everything is accounted for at the end of each workday.
 Keep all keys in central and secured locations and a log of who checked them out.

 Showing up at your construction site to find a front-end loader missing can greatly affect your company’s bottom line.
 Securing your heavy equipment can be as simple and low tech as removing batteries or wheels, lowering blades and buckets, and locks designed to immobilize controls or to keep the wheels from moving in a straight line

 There are also plenty of high-tech options such as alarms, fuel, and ignition cut-off switches, geofencing using radio frequency identification, and GPS tracking devices.

 4. Keep Detailed Equipment Records

-Keep detailed records.
 Equipment manufacturers adopted a standard worldwide 17-digit product identification number (PIN) system beginning with their year 2000 models.
 Have this number engraved or bead welded on two separate locations of the equipment, one obvious and one hidden, in order to easily identify your equipment in the event of a theft.
-Keep records of make, model and the serial number or PIN along with photos of each piece of equipment from multiple angles.
+Keep records of make, model, and the serial number or PIN along with photos of each piece of equipment from multiple angles.

-Register your equipment.
 Companies like the National Equipment Register or the Heavy Equipment Registration allow you to register your heavy equipment to aid law enforcement in recovering and returning your equipment when you’re the victim of theft.
-They free access to law enforcement to aid in the recovery of stolen equipment.
+These registers provide free access to law enforcement to aid in the recovery of stolen equipment.

 About Kendall Jones